mitodl/ol-infrastructure/docs/runbooks/oncall.md

 should yield 1 result with something like 'edxapp-web-autoscaling-group-XXXX' in the 'Name' column.
 Click that.

-Now click the "Instance Refres" tab.
+Now click the "Instance Refresh" tab.

 Click "Start instance refresh".